dragonflyoss/d7y.io/docs/advanced-guides/web-console/job/preheat.md

 - **All Seed Peers**: Preheat to each seed peer in the P2P cluster.
   - **Count**: The count of preheat seed peers desired.
     This field is used only when `IPs` is not specified.
-It has priority over `Percentage`.
     It must be a value between 1 and 200 (inclusive) if provided.
   - **Percentage**: The percentage of preheat seed peers desired.
-    This field has the lowest priority and is only used if both `IPs` and `Count` are not provided.
     It must be a value between 1 and 100 (inclusive) if provided.
   - **IPs**: By setting the IPs, can specify a seed peer IP for preheating.
-This field has the highest priority: if provided, both `Count` and `Percentage` will be ignored.

 - **All Peers**: Preheat to each peer in the P2P cluster.
   - **Count**: The count of preheat peers desired.
     This field is used only when `IPs` is not specified.
-It has priority over `Percentage`.
     It must be a value between 1 and 200 (inclusive) if provided.
   - **Percentage**: The percentage of preheat peers desired.
-    This field has the lowest priority and is only used if both `IPs` and `Count` are not provided.
     It must be a value between 1 and 100 (inclusive) if provided.
   - **IPs**: By setting the IPs, can specify a peer IP for preheating.
-This field has the highest priority: if provided, both `Count` and `Percentage` will be ignored.

 **User Name**: The username used to verify the image manifest.